Bronx Boosters: Yankee Stadium becomes mass vaccination site

-NEW YORK (AP) — Yankee Stadium opened as a COVID-19 mass vaccination site Friday by officials trying to boost inoculation rates in surrounding Bronx neighborhoods hard hit by the pandemic.
+NEW YORK (AP) — Yankee Stadium was opened as a COVID-19 mass vaccination site Friday by officials trying to boost inoculation rates in surrounding Bronx neighborhoods hard hit by the pandemic.

 The megasite is being restricted to residents of the New York City borough with the highest percentage of positive coronavirus test results.
 Mayor Bill de Blasio called it “a different kind of opening day” hours after a long line formed outside the stadium on a damp morning.